Rohitraut15/SangveGrampanchayat-Python-project/README.md

-# online fire reporting system
+# Online Fire Reporting System
  Note : contact me for the database issue

  Python django webbased application for managing the problems related to water supply fire problem or other in Sangve Grampanchayat.This project made as Python project in 2nd semester